ericjiang97/monplan-challenge-base-2017-3/CRITERIA.md

 - React/Redux
   - Did you use functional or class React Components when necessary?
   - Did you use prop-types to validate props?
-  - Have you used Redux to store a global state?
+  - Have you used Redux to store the global state?
+  - How have you implemented **actions**, **reducers** using Redux?
+  - Did you use react-router?

-- Code Readability (How readable is your code)
+- Code Readability and Documentation (How readable is your code)
   - Do you have a consistent standard across the project?
   - Have you installed any linitng tools? ([StandardJS](https://standardjs.com/), [eslint](https://eslint.org/))
   - Do you use camel case or underscores?
-  - Have you used underscores

-- Code Documentation
   - have you documented your code when necessary?
-  - have you used JSDoc to document React components
+  - have you used JSDoc to document React components?
+  - how have you documented the code?

 - Project Documentation
   - have you add README.md files to necessary locations?